 If you’re a little tired of Intel hardware and want to give the red team a try, Asus’ G11DF features a first-generation AMD Ryzen 5 1400 processor, an Nvidia GTX 1060 graphics card, and 8GB of RAM.
 It’s close in power to the above Dell system, but with a flashier exterior and an AMD chip purring away under the hood.

-Although the higher-specced versions do edge over $1,000 at some retailers, in our benchmarks, the Asus G11DF was a capable performer, easily maintaining an average of 73 FPS in For Honor at max detail settings and 1080p.
+Although the higher-specced versions do edge over $1,000, in our benchmarks, the Asus G11DF was a capable performer, easily maintaining an average of 73 FPS in For Honor at max detail settings and 1080p.
 That’s the real caveat here, these desktops are all powerful enough to run recent games at high or max detail settings, as long as you keep the resolution at 1080p.
 These systems aren’t really designed to step into 1440p or 4K.

 Read our full Asus G11DF review